OthelloRhin/FFXIV_HD_Icons/README.md

 * **[Plugin Penumbra](https://github.com/xivdev/Penumbra "Plugin Penumbra")**

 ## Description
-This compilation of mods aims to embellish a little FINAL FANTASY XIV.

-* **HUD Revamp** :
 An extremely anticipated version of a "cleaner" interface for the game.

 Replaces the Gear Set and category icons with HD and colorful versions (colors corresponding to class / job types).